xquery/curlpipe/README.md

 [![Build Status](https://travis-ci.org/xquery/curlscript.svg?branch=develop)](https://travis-ci.org/xquery/curlscript)
 [![Coverage Status](https://coveralls.io/repos/github/xquery/curlscript/badge.svg?branch=develop)](https://coveralls.io/github/xquery/curlscript?branch=develop)

-[Curl](https://curl.haxx.se/) is a great ~~swiss army knife~~ http client that does much more then just make it easy to work with HTTP, supporting a plethora of protocols addressable by a URI.
+[Curl](https://curl.haxx.se/) is a great ~~swiss army knife~~ http client that does much more then just make it easy to work with HTTP, supporting a plethora of URI addressable protocols.

-Over the years, the curl command line interface has grown - exposing hundreds of options - most users only ever invoke a subset of features, learning more advanced features over time.
+Over the years, the curl command line interface has grown - exposing hundreds of options with most users only ever invoking a subset of features, learning more advanced features over time.

 Curlscript is an experiment in exposing much of curl's goodness via a little [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using a language with built in primitives and natural semantics rather then 'flag soup'.